-in Out-Patient Psychodynamic Psychotherapy
+A 12-Month Practicum in Out-Patient Psychodynamic Psychotherapy

-Stuart J. Ozar, MD, Schiele Clinic Director Director
+Stuart J. Ozar, MD, Schiele Clinic Director Phone: 314-725-2828

-The Schiele Clinic of the St Louis Psychoanalytic Institute offers a twelve-month Practicum Program for graduate or post-graduate level students who are enrolled in or have completed clinical programs for masters and doctoral degrees in social work, psychology or counseling.
-The practicum is an intensive learning experience in the theory and practice of individual and couples psychodynamic psychotherapy with adolescents and adults.
+The practicum/internship is an intensive learning experience in the theory and practice of individual and couples psychodynamic psychotherapy with adolescents and adults.
 The length and frequency of treatment are determined by the clinical needs of the patient.
 Patient fees are set on a sliding scale based on the patient’s economic and social circumstances.
 Patients treated in the clinic present with a wide range of diagnoses.
-The practicum is 12 months long with the option to apply for a second year.
+The practicum/internship is a 12-month commitment with the option to apply for a second year.

-The Practicum Program Components
+The Practicum Components

 1. Patient Contact

 Individuals who are currently enrolled in, and will have completed by the start of the practicum, one or more years of a clinically based masters or doctoral program in social work, psychology, or counseling.
 Two other experiences, while not required, add significantly to maximizing the educational opportunities of the practicum: (a.) participation in the Institute’s Window into the Therapy process and (b.) personal therapeutic experience.
-In addition, students are strongly advised to enroll in the Advanced Psychodynamic Psychotherapy Program (APP) of the St. Louis Psychoanalytic Institute.
-The APP is a highly acclaimed 2-year, 30-week per year series of seminars (3 hours per week) and small group supervision (2 hours per week).
+In addition, students are strongly advised to enroll in the Advanced Psychodynamic Psychotherapy (APP) program of the St. Louis Psychoanalytic Institute.
+The APP program is a highly acclaimed 2-year, 30-week per year series of seminars (3 hours per week) and small group supervision (2 hours per week).
 The curriculum provides a thorough presentation of the theoretical, developmental, and clinical basis of psychodynamic psychotherapy.

 Additional practicum opportunities are available to individuals who have completed a clinically based masters or doctorate degree program in social work, psychology, counseling, or related disciplines and have also completed, or are currently enrolled in, the 2-year St. Louis Psychoanalytic Institute Advanced Psychodynamic Psychotherapy (APP) Program.

-How to Apply:
+How to Apply